 - UND School of Medicine & Health Sciences clinical/community faculty including fieldwork educators or clinical educators for Med Ed, O.T., P.T., P.A., or M.L.S. programs

-- College of Nursing & Professional Disciplines adjunct faculty
+- College of Nursing & Professional Disciplines clinical preceptors and adjunct faculty

 - Human Nutrition Research Center staff and researchers